 It bears repeating that not all so-called growth stocks end up growing, and not all so-called value stocks deliver value.
 Once you’ve settled on an approach according to your personal preferences, investment timeline, risk tolerance, and financial goals, you still have to do research on the stocks themselves to decide whether you want them in your portfolio.

 Are you unsure how you would like to balance the stocks you have in your investment portfolio?
-Book a time to have a conversation with one of our financial professionals.
+Book a time to have a conversation with one of the financial professionals at Emerj360.